v-pbartley/openhack-mc4h/Challenge-02/Readme.md

 ## Learning Objectives

-+ Make an API call for a FHIR API operation
++ Make an API call to convert data into FHIR
 + Specify API request parameters in Postman
 + Prepare/clean data for conversion into FHIR